At Bendigo Osteo, our Osteopaths and Massage Therapists regularly provide treatment and advise to people suffering from neck pain.

 So, given all of its responsibilities and complexities, the neck is subject to a lot of stress and strain.
 In the majority of cases the cause of neck pain is musculoskeletal in origin.
-Which is what Osteopaths specialise in, musculoskeletal conditions.
+Which is what Osteopaths specialise in.

 The most common causes of musculoskeletal neck pain are:

-Poor posture: Typically, postural issues associated with neck pain is caused by forward head carriage.
+Poor posture: Typically, postural issues such as forward head carriage cause neck strain.
 Desk work, iphone use, or carrying heavy pack backs contribute to this.
-These activities place unnatural strain on your neck joints leading to pain.
+These activities place unnatural strain on your neck joints.
 Sleeping on your stomach also can cause neck pain.

-Repetitive tasks: It is common for labourers, nurses and transport drivers to suffer neck pain from carrying heavy items or turning their head regularly to perform tasks.
+Repetitive tasks: It is common for labourers, nurses and transport drivers to suffer neck pain from regularly carrying heavy items or head turning.
 This wears the joints down causing pain.

 Trauma: Sudden force caused from falls, car accidents and sport injuries damage the soft tissue in the neck.
 Whip lash, when the neck is forcefully moved beyond its normal range of motion strains the muscles, tendons and ligaments of the neck.
 Injury to the neck can cause pain and discomfort for months.

 Arthritis: This causes degeneration in the intervertebral discs or joints of the neck.
 There are many different types of arthritis, including osteoarthritis, gout and rheumatoid.
 Fibromyalgia, which is not arthritis but is similar in its impact on the joints of our body can also cause neck pain.
 There is no cure for these, but pain can be elevated through Osteopathic treatment.